metroid-maniac/SCFW/README.md

 For Sega Master System, Game Gear, and Sega Game 1000 (Sega 1000), you need to download your preferred SMSAdvance fork/binary and rename it to:
 - smsa.gba

+For NEC PC-Engine/TurboGrafx-16, you need to download your preferred PCEAdvance fork/binary and rename it to:
+- pcea.gba

 Once you have those files, transfer these to the scfw folder.
 You should find the ff. files within the scfw folder:
 - kernel.gba